dotnet/msbuild/documentation/specs/project-cache.md

 - Requires `/graph` to light up cache get scenarios.
 - Requires `/reportfileaccesses` to light up cache add scenarios.
-- The static graph has all the project instances in the same process, makes it easy to find and keep plugin instances in one process.
+- The static graph has all the project instances in the same process, making it easy to find and keep plugin instances in one process.
 - MSBuild constructs the static graph and build bottom up, so by the time a project is considered, all of its references and their build results are already present in the Scheduler.

 ## Enabling from Visual Studio, a temporary workaround